MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/apns-setup.md

   1. **Prefix** and **ID**
    * Go to your Apple developer account and select your application from the [App ID list](https://developer.apple.com/account/ios/identifier/bundle) in **Identifiers**.

-    * Copy the **Prefix** value from this window and paste it to the Mobile Center push settings.
+    * Copy the **Prefix** value from this window and paste it to the App Center push settings.

     * Do the same with the **ID** value.